mggger/seo-learning/content/en/gpts_add_link.md

 ## Conclusion

 Creating clickable hyperlinks in GPT-generated content significantly improves user engagement and enhances the overall quality of the content.
 By employing custom GPT actions and thoughtful integration of internal and external resources, we can overcome this common hurdle in AI-generated text.

+## Explore more
+[Embed](https://gptdevelopment.online/): Train your PDFs, URLs, and plain text online and integrate them with RAG chatbot using an API.